 “Cloud computing is not only the future of computing but the present and the entire past of computing.” – Larry Ellison

-Another way, you should choose cloud partner you trust.
+Remember that nothing is ever foolproof in the digital world.
+Once you choose to rely on cloud computing, always provide backup for everything, in case an emergency situation strikes.
 Although failure is unavoidable even in a robust cloud system, by choosing wisely, you can at least lessen the chance of data leakage or data crash.
-Duplicating your information and data would also be helpful, especially when updating cloud system fails.

 Read Also: The Cost of Employee Turnover and Attrition